Mangesh, Iraq

 Mangesh (مانكيش, مانگێش, ܡܢܓܝܫ) is a village and sub-district in Dohuk Governorate in Kurdistan Region, Iraq.
 It is located in the Dohuk District.

 In the village, there is a church of Mar Gewargis and shrine of Mart Shmuni.
-The monastery of Mar Abraham of Shamrah was located near the village, and was abandoned in the 14th century.

 History

 A community of adherents of the Church of the East is attested in the 10th-century Life of Rabban Joseph Busnaya.
+The Monastery of Mar Abraham of Shamrah was located near the village, and was abandoned in the 14th century.
 The village was plundered by Kurds in 1712.
 A significant proportion of the population of Mangesh was converted to Chaldean Catholicism by Mattai Shemʿon, Chaldean Catholic Archbishop of Amadiya, in 1791, and 13 villagers subsequently entered the Rabban Hormizd Monastery between 1808 and 1827.
 However, a community loyal to the Church of the East may have persisted into the early 19th century.
 In 1850, 150 Chaldean Catholic families inhabited Mangesh, and were served by three priests and one functioning church as part of the diocese of Amadiya.
 The number of Chaldean Catholics in the village had grown to 1100 by 1913, with four priests and one church.
 There were 230 households in 1920.
 Mangesh was inhabited by 1195 people in 1947.

 At the onset of the First Iraqi–Kurdish War in 1961, there were 600 families, but attacks by Barzani Kurds forced many to flee, and the population decreased to 959 people by 1965.
 The village recovered, and around the time of the war's end in 1970, 1390 people inhabited Mangesh.
 Amidst the Iran–Iraq War, the village was seized by Iranian paratroopers and 1000 Peshmerga soldiers on 15 May 1986 as part of Operation Dawn 9 in an effort to threaten the Kirkuk–Dörtyol oil pipeline.
 Iranian control of Mangesh was short-lived as an Iraqi force consisting of an armoured brigade, a mountain brigade, and a special forces brigade with attack helicopters and pro-Iraqi Kurdish partisans retook the village soon afterwards.